r52/quasar/docs/usage.rst

 Reset Position
     Resets the position of the widget to a visible position on your monitor

+Custom Size
+    Resizes the widget to a custom size. **Warning: Setting a custom size may break the widget's styling!**

 Always on Top
     Forces the widget to be on top of all other windows